AnvarAVR/codewars/README.md

-# The dumbest ways of solving some of the problems in codewars.com or somewhere else idk
+# Some of the ways of solving the problems in codewars.com (Not recommended syntax)

 May upload sometimes when there is nothing else to do